Toolache wallaby: Threats

 A combination of numerous threats caused the decline and eventual extinction of the toolache wallaby.
 One of the largest factors was the destruction of its habitat.
 Since swamps were an important part of its habitat, once they were cleared out, much of the vegetation went with it.
 Besides the destruction of its habitat, the introduction of predators, such as the European red fox, began to kill off the species as well.
 Additionally, the animal was also hunted for sport and for its pelt.

 Extinction

 The toolache wallaby only survived 85 years after European occupation.
-In the 1920s, a conservation effort was made to try and bring the animal back from the brink of extinction.
+In the 1920s, a conservation effort was made to try to bring the animal back from the brink of extinction.
 The plan was to capture and breed the last known surviving members of the species in captivity.
 This effort ended in disaster after 10 of the 14 of them were accidentally killed in the attempt to capture them.
 The remaining four survived in captivity.

 The last wild sightings were recorded in 1924, and the last known toolache wallaby survived in captivity until 1939.
 The species is presumed to be extinct, although extensive research is still being conducted in the region after reports of suspected sightings through the 1970s.
 However, no members of the species have been sighted since.